en de

 At the same time, Gatorade Zero won’t be giving you any rest for your gut, and artificial sweeteners can increase your hunger cravings.

-What to Drink While Fasting
+What to Drink While Fasting: 4 Options to Enjoy

-In the meantime, here are some great drinks that you can have while fasting that won’t increase your sugar cravings and will help you with your hunger pangs.
+Intermittent fasting doesn’t have to be daunting.
+Here are some great drinks that you can have while fasting that won’t increase your sugar cravings and will help you with your hunger pangs.

 Sparkling water